victordejong/debian-preseed-generator/README.md

 ```text
 linux   [...] auto=true hostname=[HOSTNAME] domain=[EXAMPLE.COM] url=http://WEBHOST:PORT/preseed.cfg
 ```

+> [!WARNING]
+> When starting the installer, the preseed file is configured as such to overwrite all data on the target disk if there is any, without prompting the user!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The domain part is not necessary and may be left empty `domain=`.